cavazquez/dnsweb/README.md

 ![](https://github.com/cavazquez/dnsweb/blob/master/dnsweb.gif)

-Dnsweb is a software for map FQDN with ip
+Dnsweb is a software to map FQDN with ip

 ## Installation